 If you do not want your job back

 Before appealing a dismissal, you should consider if you would like your job back.
-This is because if the appeal is successful this will usually happen automatically.
+This is because if the appeal is successful, you will usually be automatically reinstated.

 If you do not want your job back, you should: